gcroucher/ansible-vms/README.md

 # ansible-vms
-setting up VMs for my kube
+This playbook is for setting up VMs for my kubecluster it's *really* basic:
+- won't work without my image, that already has everything a worker node needs
+- won't do any fancy networking for you.
+- assumes users/perms are setup how I have them.